 BIO - THE SHORT STORY

-Strange Parade was formed by keyboardist, singer/songwriter Brian Cleary, former keyboardist and occasional co-writer for The Movies (Gern Blandsten/Houston Party) and Radar Brothers (Merge).
+Strange Parade was formed by keyboardist, singer/songwriter Brian Cleary, former keyboardist and occasional co-songwriter for The Movies and Radar Brothers (Merge).

 More at www.strangeparadeofficial.com

 STRANGE PARADE RELEASE DEBUT LP, “BETWEEN US ALL” - CD Release Party October 4 at Highland Park Bowl

 (LOS ANGELES, CA)

 "Between Us All" is the first album from Strange Parade, brainchild of innovative keyboardist and songwriter Brian Cleary, former keyboardist and co-songwriter of Radar Brothers (Merge) and The Movies (Houston Party / Gern Blandsten).
 The album, featuring members of Radar Brothers, Eels and Trans Am will be released October 4, 2019 with a CD release party at Highland Park Bowl in Los Angeles.
 The performance will feature his new lineup of the band, featuring members of Brian Jonestown Massacre, I See Hawks In L.A. and Double Naught Spy Car.

 Brian Cleary got into his first band, Locals Only by playing Neil Young’s “Cortez the Killer” on piano for the band’s guitarist — solos and all.
 Cleary, however, didn’t have a keyboard.
 And … he was only 12.
 The band held his spot until Cleary turned 14 and convinced his parents that he wouldn’t drop out of school and die young of a drug overdose.
 (He at least kept his word on the second part.)